 Consider now the commutative cube of ${\Bbb E}_{\infty}$-rings.
-The front vertical face is cocartesian by the definition of the logification $K^a$, while the back face is cocartesian by \cite[Lemma 4.26]{RSS15} (the cocartesian squares needed for its statement are the defining cocartesian squares of $M^a \simeq M$ and $K^a$), and the equivalence \eqref{gammaeq} implies that the left-hand face is cocartesian after base-change along ${\Bbb S}^{\cal J}[{\rm GL}_1^{\cal J}(C)] \to C$.
+The front vertical face is cocartesian by the definition of the logification $K^a$, while the back face is cocartesian by \cite[Lemma 4.26]{RSS15} (the cocartesian squares needed for its statement are the defining cocartesian squares of $M^a \simeq M$ and $K^a$), and the composite \eqref{gammaeq} being an equivalence after one suspension implies that the left-hand face is cocartesian after base-change along the induced morphism ${\Bbb S}^{\cal J}[S^1 \odot_{{\rm GL}_1^{\cal J}(A)} {\rm GL}_1^{\cal J}(C)] \to S^1 \odot_A C$.
 This implies that the square is cocartesian, with the top horizontal map an equivalence.
 Hence the lower horizontal map is an equivalence, as desired. \end{proof}